Twipped/InterviewThis/InterviewThis.md

   - Semicolons?
   - camelCase variables?

-## System administration / IT operations
+## System & Network Administration / IT Operations

 - Do you use a configuration management tool?
 (Puppet, Chef, cfengine, Ansible)
   - Why was it choosen?